-The Health and Exercise Physiology Department at Ursinus College has an adjunct teaching position for one lecture and one lab section of HEP352 Exercise Physiology.
+The Health and Exercise Physiology Department at Ursinus College has an adjunct teaching position for one lecture section of Sociology of Health and Illness.

 Requirements and Qualifications

 Master’s Degree in a related field of study is required but PhD is preferred.

 Anticipated Start Date

 Applications will be accepted until the position is filled.
 To apply please send a CV and email of interest to April Carpenter: firstname.lastname@example.org.

 Ursinus College is a highly selective, independent, co-educational, residential liberal arts college of approximately 1500 students located about 25 miles northwest of center city Philadelphia.
 Additional information about Ursinus College may be accessed on our web site: http://www.ursinus.edu.